andrewmmc/gatsby-theme-minimalism/gatsby-theme-minimalism/README.md

 ```

 ## Customizing the theme
-To customize the theme colors used, shadow the files inside `src/gatsby-theme-minimalism/themes`.
+To customize the colors used in the theme, shadow the files inside `src/gatsby-theme-minimalism/themes`.
 To extend the colors usage, import the base colors and export a new color object.
-Check [Component Shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) for more usage.
+Check [Component Shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) for the usage.

 ## Author
 - [Andrew Mok](https://andrewmmc.com) (@andrewmmc)

-## Questions?
+## Questions or bugs report?
 - Please feel free to [open an issue here](../../issues) or [contact me via email](mailto:hello@andrewmmc.com).